mjs/logseq-done-time/README.md

   ::block-hidden-properties #{:done-ms}
 ```

-Alternatively, the [Awesome Props](https://github.com/yoyurec/logseq-awesome-props) plugin can be used to hide the property from view mode but still allow it be seen when editing.
+Alternatively, the [Awesome Props](https://github.com/yoyurec/logseq-awesome-props) plugin can be used to hide the property from view mode while still allowing it to be seen when editing.

 ## Credit